 Since that hearing and subsequent letter, many events have taken place in a short period of time.
 The applicant has revised the submitted plans, met again with the town, and obtained approval of a conceptual stormwater management plan from the county.
 The town has met with the county to explore other options regarding stormwater management.
 The applicant's consultant, while performing a site investigation on February 3, 2003, "...found at least one grave site at the edge of the proposed [entry road for the subdivision]."
 It has also come to staffs' attention that there may be a specific deed reference dating back to the 1800s that would indicate that the Tyler Family Cemetery (northwestern portion of the site) was never conveyed with the whole of what has become to be known as Parcel 53.
-Staff anticipates reviewing this deed prior to the public hearing.
+The ownership and disposition of the Tyler Family cemetery should be resolved at the time of detailed site plan.